OutSystems/docs-bestpractices/src/development/platform-best-practices/outsystems-platform-best-practices.md

 * Find out what needs improvement by observing your users.
 * Reduce the size of the images in your module.
+* Make sure when double-clicking a button it behaves as expected.

 ## Architecture